Matex600/Fat-Stack-Coffee/README.md

 ![User-reviews](documentation/features/user_reviews.png)

-* User review section shows a user review with a rating and content as well as username.
+* The user review section shows a user review with a rating and content as well as username.

 ## Checkout